texmacs/markdown/README.md

 You can activate a menu with `Tools -> Markdown plugin`.

+## Extensions to vanilla markdown

+Besides standard Markdown, this plugins does the following:

+* Footnotes (and marginal notes, exported as footnotes for vanilla markdown).
+* Links to equations and equation arrays.
+Labels are exported as HTML `<span>` with identifiers sanitized and custom CSS.
+See `extensions/tmmarkdown.css`.
+* Support for most standard environments, both numbered and unnumbered.
+  Localized and with support for references and `<smart-ref>`.
+* Probably more…

 ## Hugo support

 In addition to standard markdown, almost everything that Hugo supports can be